concordant/c-service/README.md

 - Make sure you have the latest version of Node.js: [see official installation guide](https://nodejs.org/en/download/);
 - The project uses Git to download some required dependencies: [follow the official install guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
-- C-Server runs on top of CouchDB, [see CouchDB's installation guide](https://docs.couchdb.org/en/stable/install/index.html)
+- C-Service runs on top of CouchDB, [see CouchDB's installation guide](https://docs.couchdb.org/en/stable/install/index.html)

 In addition, you will need to enable CORS in CouchDB